anilpiparaiya/anilpiparaiya/README.md

 <p align="center"> <img src="https://octodex.github.com/images/daftpunktocat-thomas.gif" height="160px" width="160px"> </p>

 ### :wave: About Me
-Hi, I'm Anil from India, I am a senior undergraduate at IIT Kanpur, aspiring to be a Software Developer Engineer.
-Being a self taught programmer and Philomath, my interests lie in Web Development and Mathematics.
+Hey!
+I'm Anil, a senior undergraduate at Indian Institute of Technology Kanpur, aspiring to be a Software Engineer Being a self-taught programmer and philomath, my interests lie in web development and mathematics.